Klrfl/abs-app/README.md

 }
 ```

-You can also batch delete by supplying the UUIDs of menu items in an array like
+You can also batch delete (make a DELETE request to `/admin/menu/`) by supplying
-so:
+the UUIDs of menu items in an array like so:

 ```json
 ["menu-id-1", "menu-id-2"]